ThatsJustCheesy/defaults-edit/README.md

 - Open new editor window upon relaunch (dock icon clicked with no open windows)

 ## Bugs
-- `com.apple.finder`, `com.apple.dt.Xcode` and possibly a few more domains don’t load properly.
-It seems their databases are somehow too big for the `defaults export` command.
-Will look into it… sometime.
 - Selecting "Array" or "Dictionary" as a value's type currently crashes.
 This is simply unimplemented right now, but that should change.
 - Cannot tab into domain/default lists from filter bar
 - Domain list filter bar placeholder text doesn’t currently show